 When choosing a romantic holiday destination, many couples automatically think of Paris, Venice, or Santorini.
 Taiwan is not a place that usually springs to mind.
 There are many romantic things to do in Taipei Taiwan for couples though.

 For people seeking culture and outdoor experiences, there are countless things to do in Taiwan.
 The island nation’s capital, Taipei, is a bustling metropolis known for its night markets overflowing with people and scrumptious eats.

 Beyond the constant activity and scooter-filled streets, the city can in fact be romantic; you just have to know when and where to look.

 My wife (who is Taiwanese) and I actually first met in one of the least romantic of places: the Taipei MRT.
-That was 10 years ago, and since then, we’ve managed to find more than a few romantic spots in our beloved city.
+That was 10 years ago when I was teaching English in Taiwan, and since then, we’ve managed to find more than a few romantic spots in our beloved city.
 The following are some of our favorites!

 Beitou Hot Spring is Taipei’s own hot spring village, accessible by MRT in half an hour from the city center.
 Over 20 hot spring hotels in the verdant, steaming valley offer private hot spring rooms for couples to enjoy for 60-90 minutes.

 Cheaper options are small rooms with stone tubs, while a little more money can get you a hotel-like room that comes with a bed, in case you are feeling particularly romantic.

 Many of the hotels also offer deals including a meal after you soak, rounding out your date.
 Most center on Japanese food, as Beitou was first developed by the Japanese when they colonized Taiwan.

 Beitou will always be special for my wife and I, as we had one of our first dates there!